AI Trailer Tutorial: A Tension Arc in 45 Seconds

 2. Storyboard 8 shots minimum across the three acts.
 Sketch on paper; do not start generating yet.

-3. Generate the setup act first (3 shots).
+3. Generate the setup act first (3 shots, one tool, one session).
 If the world does not feel like one place across all three, regenerate before moving on.

 4. Add sound design before color.
-Bare timing edit, then drone + hits + silence, then color.
-Each layer reveals what the previous layer was missing.
+Bare timing edit, then drone plus hits plus silence, then grade.
+Each layer reveals what the previous one was missing.

 Quality check